mjn2max/mjn2max.github.io/_posts/2022-10-26-getting-started-with-ios-development.markdown

 1. <a href="https://apps.apple.com/us/app/apple-developer/id640199958" target="_blank">Apple Developer</a>: available on macOS and iOS.
 Resources for developer stories, news, and educational information — and the best place to experience WWDC.

-2. <a href="https://www.kodeco.com/" target="_blank">Kodeco</a>: The largest and most up-to-date collection of development courses on iOS, Swift, Android, Kotlin, Flutter, Server Side Swift, Unity and more.
+2. <a href="https://www.kodeco.com/" target="_blank">Kodeco</a>: the largest and most up-to-date collection of development courses on iOS, Swift, Android, Kotlin, Flutter, Server Side Swift, Unity and more.

-3. <a href="https://www.appcoda.com" target="_blank">AppCoda</a>: how to build apps with high quality and easy-to-read tutorials.
+3. <a href="https://www.appcoda.com" target="_blank">AppCoda</a>: offers tutorials, guides, and books designed for both beginners and experienced developers, covering topics like Swift programming, UIKit, SwiftUI, and other iOS development tools.

+4. <a href="https://designcode.io/" target="_blank">Design+Code</a>: provides hands-on learning for web, iOS, and UI/UX design, blending creative and technical skills for aspiring designers and developers.

-4. <a href="https://www.hackingwithswift.com" target="_blank">Hacking with Swift</a>: Programming is an art.
+5. <a href="https://www.hackingwithswift.com" target="_blank">Hacking with Swift</a>: programming is an art.
 Don't spend all your time sharpening your pencil when you should be drawing.

 ---